-Federal regulations require that financial aid recipients achieve Satisfactory Academic Progress in order to be eligible for federal Title IV Program funds.
-MCC has established guidelines for evaluating a student's efforts to achieve a degree within a given period of time.
-This includes a quantitative measure (percentage of credit hours earned each semester) and a qualitative measure (grade points earned for hours completed each semester).
+Federal regulations require that federal financial aid recipients achieve Satisfactory Academic Progress (SAP) in order to maintain eligibility to receive Title IV Program funds.
+Manhattan Christian College (MCC) has established the following guidelines for evaluating a student's efforts to achieve a degree while fulfilling these regulations.
+This includes a quantitative measure

-Students must earn at least 66% of their credit hours attempted and maintain a minimum 2.0 cumulative grade point average.
-Courses in which an "F," "Incomplete," "Withdrawn" or "Repeat" is recorded count as credit hours attempted but not earned for the 66% completion minimum.
+(percentage of credit hours earned each semester) and a qualitative measure (grade points earned for hours completed each semester).
+To be eligible to receive federal Title IV funds, a student must: 1. earn at least 66% of their credit hours attempted, 2. maintain a minimum 2.0 cumulative grade point average and 3.
+Complete the degree within a maximum time frame.
+Courses in which an "F," "Incomplete," "Withdrawn" or "Repeat" is recorded on the student's transcript, these are calculated as credit hours attempted but not earned within the 66% completion minimum requirement.